Why should I vaccinate my cat?

 Does my cat need all the available vaccines?

 Cat vaccines are divided into 2 general categories, 'core vaccines' and 'lifestyle vaccines'.
-Our Delaware County vets strongly recommend that all cats - both indoor cats and outdoor cats - receive core vaccinations to protect them against highly contagious diseases they could be exposed to.
+Our Morton vets strongly recommend that all cats - both indoor cats and outdoor cats - receive core vaccinations to protect them against highly contagious diseases they could be exposed to.

 Core Vaccines for All Cats

 Core vaccinations are considered vital for all cats and protect against some very common and serious feline conditions: